instructure/canvas-alexa-lambda/README.md

 `yarn`
 `./bin/devScript.sh <intentName>`

-The script will run the lambda with some dummy session and context data and return to you the output of your intent in the saml field.
+The script will run the lambda with some dummy session and context data and return the output of your intent in the saml field.

 example: